Skip to content

 Again, for the young reader, it’s all about simplicity and clarity.

-This will give you a feel for what good writing is.
+Doing this will give you a feel for what good writing is.

 You could also write out or type the stories of some of the books you read as practice.
 It helps train your brain to recognize good writing.